- Cooling Air Flow

-But since 1971 the engines have a doghouse oil cooler that sticks out the front of the fan shroud.
+But since 1971 the engines have a doghouse oil cooler is offset - on the front of the fan shroud.
 The fan is wider than the older fan so airflow is up from 21CF/sec to 25cf/sec, and there is a completely segregated airpath from the fan area to the oil cooler.
 After passing through this oil cooler, the hot air is dumped overboard through some extra tinware, outside the engine bay, over the top of the gearbox.
-You should be able to see/feel this cooler sticking out the front of the fan shroud (front is front of car), slightly left of center.
+You should be able to see/feel this oil cooler sticking out the front of the fan shroud (front is front of car), slightly left of center.
 When you're under the car you should be able to see the rectangular air outlet in the tinware just above the bell housing.
 If the shroud is smooth/straight right across the front of the shroud, you have the earlier type of "in shroud" cooler.

 So with the newer type oil cooler, the #3 cylinder now gets nice cool air for cooling, and the retard on #3 is not needed.
 The double vacuum distributors therefore have no retard on the #3 cylinder (double vacuum distributors were only used on '71 and later engines in the USA...other countries got the single vacuum double advance distributor in 1971, this too has even firing).
 VW dropped the retard on 009 distributors about 10 years ago too.
 So some 009 distributors have the retard, some don't.
 You need to make sure you have the right one.
-The only way to tell is to time the engine on #1 as it should be, then look at the timing for #3 (turn the engine 360 degrees).
-If the points open at the same time, okay; but if the points are opening later (the timing mark is now more about 4-5mm to the right), it's the wrong 009 distributor for a doghouse cooler engine.
+The only way to tell is to time the engine on #1 as it should be, then look at the timing for #3 (turn the engine 360 degrees - one complete turn).
+If the points open at the same time, okay; but if the points are opening later (the timing mark is now moved about 4-5mm to the right), it's the wrong 009 distributor for a doghouse cooler engine.

 You see where messing with VW's design leads -- YOU become the engineer!
 This is okay so long as you know what you are doing, but most folks operate in a "partial information" arena, and don't realize that alterations to one component may not be compatible with another.

-Returning to the doghouse oil cooler -- the fan on cars equipped with the doghouse cooler is fatter for greater airflow, because the cooling air through the cooler is vented overboard BEFORE the cylinders get the air.
-But if you have a close look at the doghouse shroud internally, it has two distinct separate passages leading from fan to the oil cooler (one from each side of the fan).
+Returning to the doghouse oil cooler -- the fan on cars equipped with the doghouse cooler is fatter for greater airflow, because the cooling air through the oil cooler is vented overboard separately to the cyliner/head cooling air.
+But if you have a close look at the doghouse shroud internally, it has a distinct separate passage leading from fan to the oil cooler.
 So the bigger fan is designed to maintain the shroud air pressure in the rest of the shroud while allowing a separate additional flow to the cooler.
 The fan and the oil cooler ducting also imply that the cylinder and heads also get extra air - obviously necessary to cope with the extra heat of a larger capacity engine.

 Fresh Air Tubes

 The fresh air tubes that run from either side of the fan shroud down to the heater boxes are relatively fragile and will eventually need to be replaced.
-If you find yourself in a position where you need to drive the car with the fresh air tubes removed, just block off the air outlets on the fan shroud, so it does waste all the cooling air out the heater holes.
+If you find yourself in a position where you need to drive the car with the fresh air tubes removed, you can, if you want, block off the air outlets on the fan shroud, so it does waste the cooling air out the heater holes.
 Just a number of thicknesses of aluminum foil molded over the hole and held with the hose clamp or some twist wire will do the trick until you get new tubes.
 The holes in the lower tinware where the pipes went through underneath would be best blocked up too, but the car should be okay with them open unless you drive a long distance on a really hot day, when the mixing of old and new cooling air would become a problem.
 Replace the paper heater tubes as soon as you can.

 Dave decided to install a temperature gauge in his '73 SB.
 I like the the sump plug sensor idea, not because it's more accurate (it will read about the same), but because it's cheaper.
 Of course you can use a Gene Berg dipstick sensor which connects to the oil pressure wire and causes the oil pressure light to blink when the engine is too hot.
 It's only a "hot or not hot" warning -- maybe too simple.